 A core concept in survival analysis is that of the hazard function.
 This function specifies the instantaneous risk of the event of interest for an individual, given that the individual has not experienced the event previously.
-Models based on the hazard function are fundamental tools in survival analysis, being Cox's proportional hazards model (\cite{cox1972regression}) one of the most influential models.
+Models based on the hazard function are fundamental tools in survival analysis, being Cox's proportional hazards model \citep{cox1972regression} one of the most influential models.
 This model assumes that the ratio of the hazards between any two individuals is constant over time.
 Implicitly, this means that if the model is perfectly specified so that all possible relevant covariates are accounted for, then all individuals in a group with the same covariates have the same risk of the event of interest.
 However, in practice, it is impossible to include all relevant risk factors.
 This unaccounted part is usually known as the unobserved heterogeneity.
-The frailty model addresses this problem of unobserved heterogeneity in events.
-The first account of univariate frailty models can be traced back to the work in \cite{beard1959note}, although the term frailty itself was introduced in \cite{vaupel1979impact}.
+The frailty model addresses the problem of unobserved heterogeneity in events.
+The first account of univariate frailty models can be traced back to the work of \cite{beard1959note}, although the term frailty itself was introduced by \cite{vaupel1979impact}.
 This model assumes that an individual's hazard function depends on an unobservable, time-independent random variable known as the frailty.